HELIX-0420/ProCaptcha-/README.md

 ##About
 ```
 ProCaptcha is a plugin that i made for a Minecraft server i use to work on a few years
-ago to stop people from botting there server and mass spamming accounts on to there server(s)
+ago to stop people from botting there server and mass spamming accounts on to there server(s)/hubs.
-/ hubs.

 So what does it do?
 --